What is Bike Smart?

 We will deliver the trailer to a school and leave it there for one to two weeks (depending on trailer availability and a number of kids to be trained).
 Our staff is available to troubleshoot and answer questions by phone throughout the program.
 When all training had been completed, we will take the trailer to the next school.

-In order to keep the costs down for this program, there is a nominal fee to help cover fuel costs for delivering the trailer.
+In order to keep the costs down for this program, there is a prorated fee to help cover programmatic costs for providing the trailer to a school.

 Chittenden County: $50 round-trip delivery fee